tconfrey/BrainTool/pricing.md

 # Special One-Time Offer!
 In advance of the 1.0 BrainTool release a free lifetime subscription coupon is being offered to any existing user who contributes to it's success by performing one of the following*:
-- Posting an honest 5 star review on the Web Store.
+- Posting an honest 5 star review on the [Chrome](https://chrome.google.com/webstore/detail/braintool-beyond-bookmark/fialfmcgpibjgdoeodaondepigiiddio) or [Edge](https://microsoftedge.microsoft.com/addons/detail/braintool-beyond-bookma/igibjpnabjgljgnfajjpapocagidmeol) Web Store.
 <!-- - Filling out this survey:[link] -->
 - Posting a positive review or mention on a social network feed or blog.
 - Posting actionable feedback on the [BrainTool Discussion Group.](https://groups.google.com/u/0/g/braintool-discussion)